7miguel7/minimal-api-keycloak-jwt-service-account/README.md

 # minimal-api-keycloak-jwt-service-account

 Simple demo on validating JWTs using Red Hat's Keycloak and Dotnet 6 Minimal API.
+A middleware was created to perform all the requests validation

-This code is only intended for services accounts.
+This code is intended for services accounts.